benhoyt/benhoyt.github.com/writings-scandir.md

 A mentioned above, I started with a proof-of-concept implementation called [betterwalk](https://github.com/benhoyt/betterwalk) that used ctypes to call the operating system functions.

-After the scandir name and API were more or less settled, I moved things to the [scandir](https://github.com/benhoyt/scandir) repo and implemented the updated API, still using ctypes.
+After the "scandir" name and API were more or less settled, I moved things to the [scandir](https://github.com/benhoyt/scandir) repo and implemented the updated API, still using ctypes.
 This was a great way to get a proof of concept working without breaking out the C compiler (even less fun on Windows).
 But it's pretty slow: os.walk() via scandir using ctypes was already a lot faster than regular os.walk(), especially on Windows, but writing it in C gave a much bigger increase.

 I'd only ever written trivial C extension code for Python before, so writing a non-trivial function required a bit of learning.
 For example, getting [Py_INCREF and Py_DECREF](https://docs.python.org/3/c-api/refcounting.html) reference counting right takes a bit of getting used to.